ovh/cds/docs/content/gettingstarted/step_by_step_build_deploy.md

 ### 7 - Add a Hook on your workflow

 In this example, we create a Workflow to build & deploy an application.
-This is a standard Continous Integration & Continous Delivery Workflow.
+This is a standard Continuous Integration & Continuous Delivery Workflow.

 So, we have to trigger this workflow on each commit, on every git branches.
 This will be useful to compile code from all developers and deploy master branch if the build is Ok.

-The application is linked to a Github Git Repository, we have two choice to trigger automatically the workflow:
+The application is linked to a GitHub Git Repository, we have two choices to trigger automatically the workflow:

 * add a Git Repository Webhook
 * or add a Git Repository Poller.

-The difference between both is simple: a Git Repository Webhook does not work if your CDS Instance is not reacheabled from Github.
+The difference between both is simple: a Git Repository Webhook does not work if your CDS Instance is not reachable from GitHub.
 So, we have to add a Git Repository Poller

 * Select the pipeline root, then click on 'Add a hook'
 * Choose a Git Repository Poller